InnerveSummerOfCode/InnerveSummerOfCode2023/README.md

 - Only the final product will be evaluated on the basis of the number of issues solved, the quality and functioning of the code<br/>
 - You will be required to submit your final GitHub repo and a video showing the functioning.
 - Submission form will be releaded on 26th September on [ISoC's Discord Server](https://discord.gg/vXwBDzba) and will remain open till 2nd October 2023
+- Participants will need to submit the github link of their version of the given base projects and its working demo video.

 ### Useful links 🔗